Suyash-Sahu/SuyashSahu/README.md

 2. Replace images and icons in `/src/assets`
 3. Modify styles in `/src/styles.js` and `/src/index.css`
 4. Update 3D models in `/public`
+5. Update EmailJS configuration in your `.env` file

+---

+## Security Considerations

+- ✅ Environment variables are used for sensitive data
+- ✅ `.env` file is in `.gitignore`
+- ✅ No hardcoded API keys in the codebase
+- ✅ EmailJS credentials are properly secured

 ---